marwiss/Kontroll/README.md

 ## TODO

-The intention of the code was just to create a prototype for private testing.
+The original intention of the code was just to create a prototype for private testing.
 Improvements are needed to collaborate on this code or to deploy this system in production.

 Suggested improvements: